FDA chief apologizes for overstating plasma effect on virus

 Former FDA officials said the political pressure and attacks against the FDA carry enormous risk of undermining trust in the agency just when it’s needed most.
 A vaccine will only be effective against the virus if it is widely taken by the U.S. population.

 “I think the constant pressure, the name-calling, the perception that decisions are made under pressure is damaging,” said Dr. Jesse Goodman of Georgetown University, who previously served as FDA’s chief scientist.
-“We need the American people to have full confidence that medicines and vaccines are safe,”
+“We need the American people to have full confidence that medicines and vaccines are safe.”

 Convalescent plasma is a century-old approach to treating the flu, measles and other viruses.
 But the evidence so far has not been conclusive about whether it works, when to administer it and what dose is needed.